RI-imaging/ODTbrain/docs/processing.rst

 Pre-processing models
 ~~~~~~~~~~~~~~~~~~~~~
 Tomographic data sets consist of detector images for different
 rotational positions :math:`\phi_0` of the object.
-The methods
+Pre-processing
-described here include pre-processing filters that are applied
+in this context means that the measured field :math:`u(\mathbf{r})`
-to the measured field :math:`u(\mathbf{r})` to apply the Radon or the
+is transformed to either the Rytov approximation (diffraction tomography)
-Rytov approximation.
+or the Radon phase (classical tomography).

 .. autofunction:: sinogram_as_radon
 .. autofunction:: sinogram_as_rytov